How Hudl Focus Works

 Hudl Focus automatically uploads raw game and practice video to your Hudl account, which you can review, analyze, and share however you like.

-In the midst of uncertainty, you want transparency and control.
-We’ve got you covered.
+With everything on your plate, you want transparency and control.
+We have you covered.
 You’ll always have visibility into the total cost of your products and services, including everything to do with your camera and livestreaming options.

 Hudl Focus is a yearly subscription.